CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 * Type and amount of data carriers,
 * Serial number (if available),
 * Identifier for the contents of the disk,
-* Date of shipment, if applicable date until when the data medium must have reached the recipient at the latest,
+* Date of shipment, if applicable date until when the data carrier must have reached the recipient at the latest,
 * Note that volumes are scanned for viruses,
 * Parameters needed to read the information, eg. B. belt speed.
 However, it should not be noted